 With protein, veggies, and carbs, this Italian sausage soup can very easily be a complete meal all on its own!

-However, if you do want to bulk your meal up a bit, you can serve it next to a simple side salad with Italian dressing, homemade breadsticks, some of my Mom’s Homemade Buns, or garlic bread!
+However, if you do want to fill out your meal a bit, you can serve it next to a simple side salad with Italian dressing, homemade breadsticks, some of my Mom’s Homemade Buns, or Cheesy Garlic Bread!

 How to store